High Dimensional Binary Choice Model with Unknown Heteroskedasticity or Instrumental Variables: High Dimensional Binary Choice Model

-While \cite{KimChoiHo2008} assumed $\mathbf{X}_{n}$ to be non-random, we extend their work to accommodate random designs.
-Accordingly, we impose stronger moment conditions, requiring $\delta>2$, and require a more restrictive $p_{n}$ to ensure a precise estimate of $\mathbb{E}\left( X_{j}X_{l}\right) $.
-It is worth noting that when $\delta>2$, the condition placed on $p_{n}$ is stricter than that specified in Assumption \ref{A:main}.
-Assumption \ref{A:SCAD}(1) is the full rank condition, same as in \cite{KimChoiHo2008}.
-For ease of illustration, we assume that $s^{\ast}$ remains fixed in Assumption \ref{A:SCAD}(2), but our approach can be adapted to accommodate the case where $s^{\ast}$ diverges.
-Assumption \ref{A:SCAD}(3) is the same as Assumption A4 of \cite{KimChoiHo2008}.
-With these technical conditions in place, we establish theoretical results for the SCAD estimator, akin to Theorem 1 of \cite{KimChoiHo2008}.
-It is important to note that our goal is not to improve existing results on SCAD estimation, which is beyond the scope of this paper.
+With these technical conditions in place, we establish theoretical results for the adaptive Lasso estimator, akin to Theorem 1 of \citet{LinEtal2009}.
+It is important to note that our goal is not to improve existing results on Lasso estimation, which is beyond the scope of this paper.
+We define